Protect yourself from tick-borne illness by staying proactive and informed.

 The problem: Depending on when you get the blood test, it may not give you an accurate reading, Dr. Aucott says.
 “The blood test takes about three weeks to turn positive,” he says.
 “So if you are at the earliest stage of infection, the blood tests may still be negative.”

-If your doctor is suspicious of Lyme but your initial test comes back negative, he or she may recommend you take a retest in three to four weeks.
+If your doctor is suspicious of Lyme but your initial test comes back negative, they may recommend you take a retest in three to four weeks.
 After a confirmed diagnosis, the typical treatment for Lyme is a two- or three-week course of an antibiotic called doxycycline.

 6. You Can Prevent a Tick Bite